Why is my baby crying?

 If baby’s crying gets too much for you, put them down in a safe place or hand them to a trusted whānau member and step away for a few minutes.
-Try things such as:
+Try things like:

 - mindful breathing

-- talk to whānau, friends or someone who may have similar experiences with their own children
+- talking to whānau, friends or someone who may have similar experiences with their own children

 Remember to never shake your baby as it can lead to permanent brain damage or death (known as shaken baby syndrome).